Manche: Geography

-The region is lush and green with sandy beaches, remaining very rural and farming oriented.
-The peninsula was originally joined as a single land mass to Cornwall and Dorset in England, meaning that the underlying geological strata of both countrysides are very similar.
-Consequently there are substantial regional differences today in terms of flora and fauna, and farming practices have varied considerably between the UK and France.
-Flat marsh areas in the department are known for their bird watching.
-The region in and around St Lô is also the horse capital of France, where the cooler climate compared to the south is ideal for breeding and training.
+The region is lush and green with sandy beaches and remains oriented towards farming.
+The peninsula was originally joined as a single land mass to Cornwall and Dorset in England, meaning that the underlying geological strata of both regions are very similar.
+However, there are substantial regional differences today in terms of flora and fauna, and farming practices have varied considerably between the United Kingdom and France.
+Flat marsh areas in the department attract many bird-watchers.
+The region in and around St Lô is also the equestrian capital of France, where the cooler climate compared to the south is ideal for breeding and training.

-France's first EPR nuclear reactor is under construction at Flamanville near Cherbourg.
-Start-up is scheduled for the end of 2023.
+France's first EPR nuclear reactor is under construction at Flamanville near Cherbourg and is planned to start operations in late 2023.

 Principal towns

-The most populous commune is Cherbourg-en-Cotentin; the prefecture Saint-Lô is the second-most populous.
-As of 2019, there are 6 communes with more than 10,000 inhabitants:
+The most populous commune is Cherbourg-en-Cotentin; and the prefecture Saint-Lô is the second-most populous.
+As of 2019, there are six communes with more than 10,000 inhabitants: